prezzoapp/prezzo-api/docs/api/paymentMethod/create.md

 - should set a braintree customer id on the user if they don't have one
 - should NOT update the user's braintree customer id if they have one
 - should make the payment method the user's default payment method
+- should NOT make the payment method the user's default payment method if `isDefault` isn't sent